Our Approach to Sustainability

 Governance

 The Board of Directors receives a report on the matters that have been discussed and resolved at the Executive Committee at least once a year, and discusses and oversees key issues concerning sustainability.
-The Company’s President chairs the Sustainability Promotion Committee, assuming the responsibility of making management decisions on sustainability.

-• FY2022 activities of the Environment Committee
+• Report on FY2023 activities of the Environment Committee

 Sustainability Promotion Structure